Sharad Navratri

 After Sharad Navratri, the following actions are performed religiously with the Kalash:

-• Use of Coconut: Distribute the coconut kept on top of the Kalash among the family members as Prasad.
+- Use of Coconut: Distribute the coconut kept on top of the Kalash among the family members, such as Prasad.

-• Coin: Keeping the coin in your home or business premises safe is very auspicious.
+- Coin: Keeping the coin in your home or business premises safe is very encouraging.

-• Kalash: Planting a small plant in earthen material Kalash is very auspicious.
+- Kalash: Planting a small plant in earthen material Kalash is very encouraging.

 After Sharad Navratri, carefully remove the Kalash and the things used to set it up so that Goddess Durga’s blessings and positive energy always remain in the house.